Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Numerical experiments in real-world social contact networks

 \subsection{DA modelling and numerical results}

 Since it is infeasible to collect contact networks via wireless equipment in all educational settings post lockdown, the objective of this study is to enhance the vaccination strategy when only partial/noisy information is available, for instance, via tracing applications.
 For this reason, the full contact networks $\mathbf{A}^\textrm{true}_t$ are supposed to be out of reach.
-In terms of background states and observations, we suppose the temporal network is only partially observable \textit{a priori} where 50\% to 70\% of nodes are missing in the background estimation of the network $ \mathbf{A}^b_t \in \mathbb{R}^{329 \times 329}$.
+In terms of background states and observations, we suppose that the temporal network is only partially observable \textit{a priori} where 50\% to 70\% of nodes are missing in the background estimation of the network $ \mathbf{A}^b_t \in \mathbb{R}^{329 \times 329}$.
 The missing nodes are selected randomly and kept invariant at all time steps.
-In reality, the missing nodes could refer to, for example, people who haven't installed the tracing application on their smartphones.
-On the other hand, we dispose an observation vector $\mathbf{y}_t$ which contains the sub-networks for each of these three detected clusters.
-In other words, we suppose the intra-community contacts of students in each class/grade are fully observable by $\mathbf{y}_t$.
-The objective is to performing DA algorithms sequentially to correct the knowledge of the background network relying on the observed sub-networks.
-The transformation operator $\textbf{H}$ is thus linear (sub-Identity matrix) and the DA problem is solved via BLUE as shown in Eq.~\ref{eq:op_3dvar}. $\mathbf{x}^t_b = \textrm{vect} (\mathbf{A}^b_t)$ and $\mathbf{y}_t$ are vectorized with Identity error covariances $\mathbf{B}$ and $\mathbf{O}$ as demonstrated in Fig.~\ref{fig:infect_over}. \\
+In reality, the missing nodes could refer to, for example, people who haven't installed the tracing application on their smartphone.
+We also use an observation vector $\mathbf{y}_t$, which contains the sub-networks for each of these three detected clusters.
+Thus, we suppose that the intra-community contacts of students in each class/grade are fully observable with $\mathbf{y}_t$.
+The objective is to perform DA algorithms sequentially to correct the knowledge of the background network relying on the observed sub-networks.
+The transformation operator $\textbf{H}$ is thus linear (sub-Identity matrix) and the DA problem is solved via BLUE, as shown in Eq.~\ref{eq:op_3dvar}. $\mathbf{x}^t_b = \textrm{vect} (\mathbf{A}^b_t)$ and $\mathbf{y}_t$ are vectorized with Identity error covariances $\mathbf{B}$ and $\mathbf{O}$, as demonstrated in Fig.~\ref{fig:infect_over}. \\

 After each vaccination, the SIR model is applied to simulate the virus propagation until the next time step, as summarized in Eq.~\ref{eq:SIR_graph}.
-An essential advantage of BLUE-type formulation with invariant prior covariances is that the Kalman gain matrix could be computed offline \textit{a priori} since it is invariant to current $\mathbf{x}_b$ and $\mathbf{y}$.
-Thus the computational cost of DA can be reduced considerably.
-The vaccination capacity is fixed $2\% (= 6 \textrm{individuals}$ of all students for all strategies (random, highest degree, highest centrality) presented in Section~\ref{sec: Graph-based vaccination}, based on prior or assimilated graphs.
+An essential advantage of BLUE-type formulation with invariant prior covariances is that the Kalman gain matrix can be computed offline \textit{a priori} since it is invariant to the current $\mathbf{x}_b$ and $\mathbf{y}$.
+The computational cost of DA can thus be considerably reduced.
+The vaccination capacity is fixed $2\% (= 6 \textrm{individuals}$ of all students for all strategies (random, highest degree, highest centrality) presented in Sect.~\ref{sec: Graph-based vaccination}, based on prior or assimilated graphs.